Who is ready for more letter of the week crafts for preschoolers?

-These fun activities can be done over the summer as you teach your little one their ABC’s.
+This H is for House preschool craft is super fun!
+These fun activities can be done any time of year as you teach your little one their ABC’s.
 Or, if you plan to do your own preschool this year at home, Pin this now so that you have it for later to do a new letter of the week craft with your preschooler!

 Each letter of the week craft includes a step by step tutorial for you and your child.
 And as you will see, these tutorials can really be done by children of all ages, even as early as .

 - letter H cut from colored construction paper(from this pattern: H is for House pattern

 - white construction paper

 - black roof